Your Dad will be happy because he will have your Mum for the rest of his life …

 “but Kate, we don’t have Live In Care in the country where my parents live.”

-I replied “yes you do, Daughterly Care looks after country clients in NSW all the time, in fact our Caregivers really enjoy our country roles”.
+I replied “yes you do, Daughterly Care looks after country clients in NSW all the time, in fact our Live in Carers really enjoy our country posts”.

 No cost or obligation to discuss alternate solutions

-Louise had been trying to work out the best solution for some time.
+Louise had been trying to work out the best solution for some time she had even paid an aged care consultant to advise her.
 Live In home care sounded perfect.

-The next business day Louise, rang Penny Stephenson, our Enrolled Nurse with 30 years nursing experience and the Manager of our High Care and Live In Care Case Management Team to talk the options through.
+The next business day Louise, rang Penny Stephenson, our Enrolled Nurse with 30 years’ nursing experience and the Manager of our High Care Case Managers to talk through the options.

 Bob decided Live In Care was the solution that best suited he and his wife’s care needs and goals.
-With our guidance, his Daughter Louise negotiated for the 4 days of Live In Care to be paid for by the government through their Approved Provider/Funder and requested Daughterly Care provide the care.
+With our guidance, his Daughter Louise negotiated for the 4 days of Live In Care to be paid for by the government through their existing Approved Provider and requested Daughterly Care provide the live in care.

 So happy to be home again

-Bob was so happy to have his wife home…he kept saying to our Caregiver and to his adult children “look at Jane… she can’t stop smiling, she is so happy to be home”.
+Bob was so happy to have his wife home…he kept saying to our Live in Carer and to his adult children “look at Jane… she can’t stop smiling, she is so happy to be home”.

 Jane had 3 great reasons to be happy and smiling again

-- Each night our Caregiver assisted Jane and Bob to bed and closed the door.
-They were back in each other’s arms.
+- Each night our Live in Carer assisted Jane and Bob to bed and closed the door.
+Jane was back in Bob’s arms.

-- Jane had a “new friend” (our Caregiver) to enable and support her.
+- Jane had a “new friend” (our Live in Carer) to enable and support her.
 A “new friend” to go on long walks with each morning (who kept her safe).
 A “new friend” to enable and engage her in daily living activities.

 Up to this point…none of this has been exceptional care…it’s just what we do every day, exceptionally well.